Syffe/docs/docs/source/actions/queue.rst

        |
        | Note that the ``rebase`` method has some drawbacks, see :ref:`update method rebase`.
        |
-       | This option has been moved under the :ref:`queue rules` section of the configuration
+       | This option overrides the value defined in the :ref:`queue rules` section of the configuration.
-       | and will be removed from this section in the future.

 .. _queue rules: